Nine tips on how to have naturally glowing skin without spending a fortune on expensive skincare products.

 So how much should you be drinking?

-The truth is there’s no hard and fast rule.
+There’s no hard and fast rule.
 Trust your body and listen to your thirst.
-The heat, your activity level, what else you’ve been eating and drinking will all impact on how much water you need.
+The temperature, your activity level, what else you’ve been eating and drinking will all impact on how much water you need.

-You want to aim for enough to ward off dehydration, but there’s no point overdoing it because you’re just going to spend all day in the bathroom and drinking “extra” water isn’t going to make any difference to your skin (and of course, drinking way too much water can be fatal).
+You want to aim for enough to ward off dehydration, but there’s no point overdoing it because drinking “extra” water isn’t going to make any difference to your skin.
+And of course, drinking too much water can be fatal.

 2. EAT A BALANCED DIET OF WHOLEFOODS